 What is predictive lead scoring?

-Predictive scoring in HubSpot uses advanced algorithms and machine learning to analyze and determine how likely a lead is to close as a customer within 90 days, based on weighted criteria.
+Predictive lead scoring in HubSpot uses advanced algorithms and machine learning to analyze and determine how likely a lead is to close as a customer within 90 days, based on weighted criteria.

 In HubSpot, Enterprise users can see this score by going to Settings > Properties.
 The information is broken down into two different categories: Likelihood to close and Contact priority.